wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 - Agree with everything and install it in the default location
 - No need to check "Auto install necessary tools.
 Note that...
-Chocolatey.. etc." Otherwise you will be propmted to install chocolatey in Windows PowerShell environment which make take a long time, and you may still need to cancel the installation
+Chocolatey.. etc." Otherwise you will be propmted to install chocolatey in Windows PowerShell environment which may take a long time, and you may still need to cancel the installation